IzaKastra/wsdist/README.md

     pyinstaller --clean --onefile .\gui_wsdist.py

-(see also: https://stackoverflow.com/a/70419705 for dealing with Windows10 PowerShell errors when trying to use virtual environments)
+(see also: https://stackoverflow.com/a/70419705 for dealing with Windows10 PowerShell ExecutionPolicy errors when trying to use virtual environments)